 2020 Concerto Competition Winner!

-Congratulations to Woongki Hong on winning the 2020 NYS Concerto Competition.
-He will perform the first movement of the Weber Clarinet Concerto with Principal Orchestra at the NYS Winter Concert on March 1, at 3pm.
+Congratulations to Jenae Hong on winning the 2020 NYS Concerto Competition.
+They will perform the first movement of the Weber Clarinet Concerto with Principal Orchestra at the NYS Winter Concert on March 1, at 3pm.

-Woongki has participated in the Staples Symphonic Band and Orchestra for the last four years at Staples High School.
-He has also participated in the Staples Pit Band, performing with the Staples Players in productions such as “The Music Man” and “Newsies.”
-Woongki currently works as a student piano tutor in Westport.
+Jenae has participated in the Staples Symphonic Band and Orchestra for the last four years at Staples High School.
+They have also participated in the Staples Pit Band, performing with the Staples Players in productions such as “The Music Man” and “Newsies.”
+Jenae currently works as a student piano tutor in Westport.